- 1 It Is a Holiday of Romantic Love

 Mass production of chocolates for Valentine’s Day started with the famous Cadbury company.
 Surprisingly, brothers George and Richard Cadbury, who transformed chocolate from a substance that people drank to the best gift boxes, grew up in a very strict family.
 Their father came from Quakers family and the rules in the family were rather severe.
 However, Cadburys started producing heart-shaped boxes with chocolates and started a tradition that has been lasing until today.
 When they took over their father’s tea business, they switched to chocolate, which has become the most popular gift of all times.
 So, what kind of chocolate should you pick for your sweetheart?
 There is such a variety at the market nowadays that it is easy to get lost.

 - Pierre Marcolini Maline Découverte Chocolate Selection.
 This is Belgian chocolate that will cater to the pickiest chocolate eater.
 There are 34 chocolates to choose from with different tastes.

 - Lindt mix.
 Lindt is one of the best chocolate ever invented.
 If you don’t want to go for boxed chocolate, then a combination of Lindt different tastes and flavors will be perfect.
 Anything from classic milk chocolate to coconut truffles is available.
 You can pack the chocolates yourself and give this present an extra love touch.

 - Marks & Spencer Large Velvet Heart Box of Chocolates.
 This is a big (almost half a kilo) heart-shaped box of chocolates decorated with a golden ribbon.
-Inside you will find a variety of chocolates of different shapes, sizes and tastes, including plain dark and milk chocolate, and fillings such as caramel and coconut milk.
+Inside you will find a variety of chocolates in different shapes, sizes and tastes, including plain dark and milk chocolate, and fillings such as caramel and coconut milk.

 - Chococo Personalized Love Heart.
 This chocolatier specializes in made fresh chocolate.
 It will be a real treat for your sweetheart to receive milk and dark chocolate filled with white chocolate that was recently prepared just for her or him.